NOAA-GFDL/MDTF-diagnostics/README.md

 Here we set up the necessary environments needed for running the framework and individual PODs via the provided script.
 These are sometimes referred to as "Conda environments" conventionally.

 After making sure that Conda is available, run `% conda info --base` as the user who will be using the framework to determine the location of your Conda installation.
 This path will be referred to as `$CONDA_ROOT` below.

+- If this path points to `/usr/` or a subdirectory therein, we recomnend having a separate Miniconda/Anaconda installation of your own following section 2.1.

 Next, run
 ```